konsumation/db-level/README.md

 ## getAttribute

 Deliver attribute value.
-The name may be a property path like 'a.b.c'.
+The name may be a property path like 'a.b.c' or a\[2]

 ### Parameters